gabelepoudre/406-mystery-deckbuilder/docs/practices.md

 We will be implementing a "1 or more" approval policy for Pull Request, which means *at least* one other member of the team will need to review your changes and approve of them.
 It is highly encouraged to regularily check for live Pull Requests on GitHub and review them.
 While everyone on the team is considered a valid reviewer, reviewing Pull Requests will be a high priority for the Tech Lead and Test Lead.

 #### Creating a Pull Request
-Note that a guide will be pinned to the bottom of this document detailing how to create a pull request.
+For a decent walkthrough, consider checking the [Misc Guides](guides.md) for one on Pull Requests.
 Additionally, I (Gabriel) plan to do a live PR demo at the earliest convenience over discord.

 Once you have a branch filled with changes, first you should (do your best to) ensure that it is bug-free and has been manually tested.
 Once this is done, navigate to [our GitHub repo](https://github.com/gabelepoudre/406-mystery-deckbuilder) and ensure that you have selected your branch (it defaults to main) while on the code tab.
 Once this is done, you should see a green banner that says something along the lines of "Start Pull Request". **WARNING: Ensure that you are merging your_branch into main (main<-your_branch) and not some other branch**.
 To gain the full benefit of the PR UI for yourself, scroll to the bottom of the PR creation to (something along the lines of) "Open Pull Request".
 There will be a dropdown menu that allows you to select "Draft Pull Request".
 Once this has been selected, you can modify your draft and publish at your leisure for review.
 This also allows you to navigate to the (something along the lines of) "Review Changes" tab, where you can view the changes you have made and *manually review them *which is a mandatory step of the PR process*.
 After you believe you have completed your PR, you can publish it for review.
 You should request reviewers using the right menu.
 It is at your discretion to choose who you wish to request, but I recommend including everyone who may have good insight on the work you have done.